BenJBailey/benstandup/README.md

     - Root: Map View
     - Any PSP follow up?
     - Truncating calendar event titles with default CSS? (dont' spend too long on this)
+    - LittleRockZoo: check in with Lauren if we can remove the domain from the SW site

 ### Wednesday